ibm-ecosystem-engineering/envizi-data-hierarchy-blog/4-create-and-load-data-for-bank-excel/readme.md

 ## Conclusion:
 In this article, we have tried to provide holistic view on organization hierarchy by taking an example Bank.
 For this example bank, we have identified groups /subgroups / locations / data to be captured and  created all of those using the excel templates .
-Also loaded data into the accounts and able to view the insights by looking emission performance dashboard starting at granular level like accounts, specific branch level and at overall bank.
+Also loaded data into the accounts and able to view the insights by looking at emission performance dashboard starting at granular level like accounts, specific branch level and at overall bank.